vlpakhomov/url-shortener/README.md

 - Auto application configuration using config parser
 - Multi-level logging using zap logger
 - Flexibility deploy with docker
-- Work with PostgreSQL usin pgx and squirrel libraries
+- Work with PostgreSQL using pgx and squirrel libraries
 - Unit-testing for business logic layer with testify;
 - Testing gRPC server with evans tool
 - Simple run with makefile
+- Reproducibility thanks to config.yaml + configParser

 <p align="right"><a href="#url_shortener">Back to top ⬆️</a></p>